 Sarah Todd Hammer has always approached life with enthusiasm and a positive spirit, even after being diagnosed with transverse myelitis (TM).
-At just 8-years-old, Sarah Todd, an aspiring ballerina, became paralyzed.
+In April 2010, when she was only 8, Sarah Todd, an aspiring ballerina, became paralyzed.

-And she’s inspiring many more through a book she co-wrote with friend Jennifer Starzec, who also has TM.
-She hopes the book—5k, Ballet, and a Spinal Cord Injury—will bring inspiration to anyone going through a life-changing diagnosis.
+And, she’s inspiring many more through two books she co-wrote with her friend Jennifer Starzec, who also has TM.
+She hopes the books—“5k, Ballet, and a Spinal Cord Injury” and its sequel, “Determination”—will bring inspiration to anyone going through a life-changing diagnosis.

-“If I didn’t have TM, I wouldn’t be an author and I wouldn’t have met a lot of my best friends who also have TM,” she says.
+“If I didn’t have TM, I wouldn’t be an author, and I wouldn’t have met a lot of my best friends who also have TM,” Sarah Todd says.
 “I try to think about all the good things that came out of it instead of the bad.”
 Read more inspiring stories here.